lhr-solar/StarterProjects/Firmware-Debug/README.md

 ======

 4. [Add a delay](https://www.freertos.org/Documentation/02-Kernel/04-API-references/02-Task-control/01-vTaskDelay) to the loop to allow time between each of the UART messages.
 Make it 500ms or so.
-Know that our processor typically runs at 80MHz, which means there are 80 million ticks per second.
+Know that our processor typically runs at 80MHz, which means there are 80 million ticks per second. (hint: try the macro `pdMS_TO_TICKS`)

 5. Compile your code and ensure that it succeeds.
 If not, the compiler should tell you what the error is.
 Go fix it!